-Carolyn Murphy’s new series of original linocut prints are out now and they feature East Lancashire landmarks with fantastic views.
+Carolyn Murphy’s new series of original linocut prints feature East Lancashire landmarks with fantastic views.
 The popular structures, known as Panopticons, include Burnley’s famous Singing Ringing Tree, Haslingden’s Halo and the Atom at Wycoller.

-Longitude Gallery in Clitheroe regularly show Carolyn’s work on their website.
-They have chosen to include this new linocut series in their recently launched shop on EASEL too, which you can check out here.
+Longitude Gallery in Clitheroe regularly show Carolyn’s work and sell her work on their website.
+They have included this new linocut series in their shop on EASEL too, which you can check out here.